Datavault-UK/automate-dv/docs/hubs.md

 {%- set src_ldts = 'LOADDATE'                                                       -%}
 {%- set src_source = 'SOURCE'                                                       -%}

-{%- set tgt_cols = [src_pk, src_nk, src_ldts, src_source]                           -%}

 {%- set tgt_pk = [src_pk, 'BINARY(16)', src_pk]                                     -%}
 {%- set tgt_nk = [src_nk, 'VARCHAR(38)', src_nk]                                    -%}
 {%- set tgt_ldts = [src_ldts, 'DATE', src_ldts]                                     -%}
 {%- set tgt_source = [src_source, 'VARCHAR(15)', src_source]                        -%}
 ```

-With these 5 additional lines, we have now informed the macro how to transform our source data:
+With these 4 additional lines, we have now informed the macro how to transform our source data:

-- On line 8, we have written the 4 columns we worked out earlier to define what source columns
-we are using and what order we want them in.
-We have used the variable names to avoid writing the columns again.
-- On the remaining lines we have provided our mapping from source to target.
+- We have provided our mapping from source to target.
 In this particular scenario we aren't
 renaming the columns, so we have used the source column reference on both sides.
 If you need to rename the columns
 however, this feature allows you to do so.

 - We have provided a type in the mapping so that the type is explicitly defined.
-For now, this is not optional, but we
+For now, this is not optional, but
-will simplify this for scenarios where we want the data type or column name to remain unchanged in future releases.
+in future releases we will simplify this for scenarios where we want the data type or column name to remain unchanged.

 !!! info
     There is nothing to stop you entering invalid type mappings in this step (i.e. trying to cast an invalid date format to a date),
     so please ensure they are correct.
     You will soon find out, however, as dbt will issue a warning to you.
 No harm done, but save time by providing
     accurate metadata!

-!!! question "Why is ```tgt_cols``` needed?"
-    In future releases, we will eliminate the need to duplicate the source columns as shown on line 8.

-    For now, this is a necessary evil.

 #### Source table